Ghazal 194, Verse 5

 FWP:

-This is a verse unusual in its erotic suggestiveness and even specificity; for a list of other such verses, see {99,4}.
-It also belongs to the 'snide remarks about famous lovers' set; for discussion see {100,4}.
+This is a verse unusual in its erotic suggestiveness; for other such verses, see {99,4}.
+In addition, it belongs to the 'snide remarks about famous lovers' set; for discussion see {100,4}.
 And it's also conspicuous for the remarkable agreement of the commentators on a single interpretation.
 There must be some commentator somewhere who disagrees, but none of the ones that I'm using; and certainly the mainstream shows a strong and clear consensus.
 The verse will thus be a good case study, because I think the commentarial consensus is wrong, and it's convenient to argue against a group of opponents who basically speak with one voice.

-In the traditional story, based on Jami, Zulaikha's dreams of Yusuf occur long before she's met him, and are romantic, idealistic, and almost mystically pure; on the basis of these dreams she weeps, pines, suffers, and sacrifices her worldly and erotic prospects by marrying a eunuch.
-In the second dream, Yusuf enjoins upon her strict chastity, though he does promise her in return some kind of reciprocity in the long run.
-For details, see *the Alexander Rogers translation (1910)*.
+In the traditional story, based on Jami, Zulaikha's dreams of Joseph occur long before she's met him, and are romantic, idealistic, and almost mystically pure; on the basis of these dreams she weeps, pines, suffers, and sacrifices her erotic prospects by marrying a eunuch.
+In the second dream, Joseph enjoins upon her strict chastity, though he does promise her in return some kind of reciprocity in the long run.
+For details, see the Jami version.
 Her dreams, in short, are full of romantic and mystical longing and suffering, and are inspired by someone she's never met.
-They're like the dreams of the lover in the ghazal, only more so.
+They're like the dreams of the lover in the ghazal world, only more so.

 But this reading really isn't very satisfactory.
 For if the dream is like 'Zulaikha's dream', it would be a dream of suffering love-in-separation, and why would a thoroughly satisfied lover have to spend so much energy thinking and worrying about having such a dream in the first place?
 Why would the lover bother to brood about the comparison between imaginary apples (Zulaikha's lonely dreams of longing) and real oranges (his just-now-ended night of lovemaking with the beloved)?
-And above all, how un-lover-like of him to smugly take for granted the superiority of physical satisfaction!
-He actually seems to sneer at Zulaikha's lonely dreams of a distant beloved, the way the 'people of the world' sneer at the lover himself.
+And above all, how un-lover-like of him to be so smug about physical satisfaction!
+He actually seems to sneer at Zulaikha's lonely dreams of a distant beloved-- the way the 'people of the world' foolishly and vulgarly sneer at the lover himself.
 How can this be?

 Not to worry-- it can't.
-For there's a delightful and irresistible way out.
-Once we realize that the first line is a trick, and that we've been the victim of a bait-and-switch operation, things fall into place at once.
-For in fact it's not apples and oranges, it's apples all the way down.
-The lover too is a dreamer, and the first line is his dream; and in the second line he boasts about the superiority of his dream over Zulaikha's.
+There's a delightful and irresistible way out.
+For as so often, that first line is a trick, and we've been the victim of a bait-and-switch operation.
+In fact it's not apples and oranges, it's apples all the way down.
+The lover too is a dreamer, and the first line is his dream; in the second line he boasts about the superiority of his dream over Zulaikha's.
 The lover thus compares Zulaikha's yearning, unfulfilled dream not with his own real physical satisfaction (and the weird and farfetched possibility of his then having a dream like hers), but with his own allegedly very different, more potent dream.

-Just look, the lover exultantly says-- in my vision/sight/show/spectacle [diid], I can actually smell her perfume on my pillow this very minute!
-How much better does it get!
-Zulaikha's dream, he says, is absurdly and pathetically limited (and un-erotic)-- my own dream is far more vivid, satisfying, sensual, and generally superior.
-That's why to my vision/view, or in my view, or in my opinion (as the verse takes full advantage of diid ) her dream is a 'disgrace to the bedding', and fails to evoke the full richness of the beloved's erotic presence the way my vision/show/dream does.
+Just look, the lover exultantly says-- 'In my vision/sight/show/spectacle [diid], I can actually smell her perfume on my pillow this very minute!
+How much better can it get!'
+Zulaikha's dream, he says, is absurdly and pathetically limited (and un-erotic)-- his own dream is far more vivid, satisfying, sensual, and generally superior.
+That's why to his vision/view, or in his view, or in his opinion (as the verse takes full advantage of diid ), her dream is a 'disgrace to the bedding', and fails to evoke the full richness of the beloved's erotic presence the way his own vision/show/dream does.